pmahnke/mahnke-cocktails/recipe/morning_glory_fizz.md

 category: "Single Malt Scotch, Absinthe "
 youtube: "YMY0LtEq8mg"
 excerpt: |
+  This classic, sour and aromatic cocktail is traditionally considered a morning after a pick-me-up.
 Want to make the perfect Gin Fizz?
 It's all in the shake.
 ---

 ### Ingredients